xebia-functional/xef/README.md

 ```

 > **Warning**
-> `xef-scala` is currently only available for Scala 3.
+> `xef-scala` is currently only available for Scala 3, and depends on project [Loom](https://openjdk.org/projects/loom/),
+> so you will need at least Java 19 to use the library.

 </details>